Rawan1001/MyProject-/README.md

 - Getting enough exposure to advertise for the event and the organization work.
 - Target the high-to-medium-income commuters of the subway in New York city.

-# My plan in the project is to find:
+# The plan in the project is to find:
 - What the stations that have a lot of commuters during the morning/noon period.
 To determine what are the best places that volunteers can be assigned at to distribute the event flyer and advertise for the charity work.